 It is possible to make a similar analysis in the case of~$\GL_2(\Q_{p^f})$.
 We can give generators for the essential image of the hypothetical functor~$\fA$ in a similar fashion to our predictions for~$D^\times$ above, and we can describe the irreducible components of the corresponding stack~$\cX_{\Q_{p^f},2}$ (for generic Serre weights, we do this in Section~\ref{subsec: Banach Qpf stuff}).
 One can construct a semiorthogonal decomposition on the reducible locus by an analysis similar to the one given above.

 The case $\GL_2(\Q_{p^2})$ is very similar to the case of~$D^\times$ considered above.
 We again find that the essential image of (the hypothetical) $\fA$ is contained in the even part of the corresponding category of sheaves, and is contained in the left orthogonal of an explicit category of sheaves pushed forward from the reducible locus.
-We again find that the skyscraper sheaves at irreducible points are contained in this left orthogonal, but not in the essential image of~$\fA$.\mar{TG: is it easy to justify this, e.g.\ in terms of the codimension of the irreducible points?!}
+We again find that the skyscraper sheaves at irreducible points are contained in this left orthogonal, but seem not to be in the essential image of~$\fA$.

 We again anticipate that these skyscraper sheaves are accounted for by the representation theory of a Banach--Colmez space, in this case $\mathcal{BC}(\cO(2))$; again, this Banach--Colmez space is represented by a perfectoid space.
 (For a general~$F$, $\mathcal{BC}(\cO(n))$ is represented by a perfectoid space if and only if $0<n\le [F:\Qp]$, \cite[Prop.\ II.2.5(iv)]{fargues--scholze}.)